 You have the option to reduce the weight of your Final Exam from 55% to 50% by completing and attaining two credits of research participation with the Department of Psychology, Neuroscience, and Behaviour.
-In addition to providing you with extra credit, the research participation option allows you to take part in some exciting research taking place right here at McMaster and observe how psychologists conduct their studies.
+If you complete three credits you will reduce the weight of your final exam by 6.5%, making your exam worth 48.5%.
+If you complete four credits your exam will be worth 47% (8% reduction).
+In addition to providing you with extra credit, the research participation option allows you to take part in some of the exciting research at McMaster, and to observe how psychologists conduct their studies.
+The maximum reduction you can receive is 8%.

 The system that the department uses to track research participation is called Sona, which can be accessed at mcmaster.sona-systems.com.
 To access Sona for the first time, select the "Request Account" option on the right of your screen and enter your name, student number, and McMaster email address.
 You will also be asked to pick your courses.
-Please select Psych 1F03 from the list.
+Please select Psych 1XX3 from the list.
 After a short delay, you will receive an email from Sona with a username and temporary password that you can use to access the website.
 You should change your temporary password to something more memorable by selecting "My Profile".
 Make sure your student number is entered correctly!
 Note: You must activate you McMaster ID before you can create a Sona account.
 To activate your ID, please go to www.mcmaster.ca/uts/macid